AVSimulation/SCANeR-Quick-Starts/Pages/HT_FirstLaunch/HT_FirstLaunch.md

 :arrow_left: [Install SCANeR](../HT_Install_SCANeR_studio/HT_Install_SCANeR_studio.md)

-# How to launch SCANeR for the first time.
+# How to launch SCANeR for the first time?

 This guide explains how to launch and setup your SCANeR studio for the very first time.